-- 1.22.3 Article 5 of the Implementing Regulation provides that service providers must make the service facility descriptions available free of charge through the infrastructure manager's network statement.
-The service provider can supply the service facility description to the infrastructure manager or provide the infrastructure manager with a link to the service provider's own website.
-The information must be kept up to date as necessary. - 2.4 EU Infrastructure managers 24 have developed a common template that service providers may use.
+- 2.3 Article 5 of the Implementing Regulation provides that service providers must make the SFD available free of charge through the infrastructure manager's network statement27.
+The service provider can supply the SFD to the infrastructure manager or provide the infrastructure manager with a link to the service provider's own website.
+The information must be kept up to date as necessary. - 2.4 EU Infrastructure managers 28 have developed a common template that service providers may use.
 Although not compulsory, we encourage service providers to use the common template.

-23 See Chapter 3
+26 See Chapter 3.